zambujo/ercstats/README.md

 |projects        |factor    |`evaluated`, `granted`            |
 |n               |integer   |number of projects                |

-> 💡 _The numbers of evaluated projects can be lower than the number granted projects because of country mobility during the time lag between evaluation and approval of projects._
+> 💡 _The numbers of evaluated projects can be lower than the number granted projects because of researchers' mobility between countries during the time lag between evaluation and approval of projects._

 ## Tree